Peerby/module-server/demo/README.md

 goal
 -----------

+- make it more visual, apparent how it works
-- show how module-server works in practice
+√ show how module-server works in practice
-- figure out if/how parts of `/demo-server.js` needs to abstracted into the library
+√ figure out if/how parts of `/demo-server.js` needs to abstracted into the library

 start
 -----------